masylum/mobx-rest/README.md

 An application state is usually divided into three realms:

-  - **Component state**: Each state can have their own state, like a button being pressed, a text input value, etc.
+  - **Component state**: Each component can have their own state, like a button being pressed, a text input value, etc.
   - **Application state**: Sometimes we need components to share state between them and they are too far away to actually make them talk each other through props.